Laura0607/PBfB2018/README.md

 NBRF/PIR, EMBL/SwissProt, Pearson (Fasta), GDE, Clustal, GCG/MSF,                  RSF.
 ```

-Enter the name of the sequence file, including all genes of interest:
+Enter the name of the sequence file which includes all genes of interest:

 ```
 Enter the name of the sequence file : allgenes_genename.fa